Viking raid warfare and tactics: Seafaring military strategies

 The fast design of Viking ships was essential to their hit-and-run raids.
 For instance, in the sacking of Frisia in the early 9th century, Charlemagne mobilized his troops as soon as he heard of the raid, but found no Vikings by the time he arrived.
 Their ships gave the Vikings an element of surprise.
 Travelling in small bands, they could easily go undetected, swiftly enter a village or monastery, pillage and collect booty, and leave before reinforcements arrived.
 Vikings understood the advantages of the longships' mobility and used them to a great extent.

 Viking fleets of over a hundred ships did occur, but these fleets usually only banded together for one single—and temporary—purpose, being composed of smaller fleets each led by its own chieftain, or of different Norse bands.
+Fleets would act in conjunction to trap armies or divide kingdoms.
 This was most often seen in the Francia raids between 841 and 892.
 They can be attributed to the fact that it was during this time that the Frankish aristocracy began paying off Vikings and buying mercenaries in return for protection from Viking raids.
 Thus, there appeared rudimentary structures of Viking armies.